jonmikeli/docs/iot/docs/iot-simulator-mobileapp.md

-4 - Prerequisites
+# Prerequisites

 We have already seen that the application needs some prerequisites to work properly:

-One or more Azure IoT Hub DPSs, to provision the devices One or more Azure IoT Hubs (D2C/C2D flows)
+ - One or more Azure IoT Hub DPSs, to provision the devices
+ - One or more Azure IoT Hubs (D2C/C2D flows)

 To create these services, you will need an Azure Subscription.
-If you do not have one, you can get one for free here.
-You can also use a free Azure IoT Hub if its use remains under the limits described in the next link.
+If you do not have one, you can get one for free [here](https://azure.microsoft.com/en-us/free/?WT.mc_id=AZ-MVP-5004280).
+You can also use a free Azure IoT Hub if its use remains under the limits described in the [next link](https://learn.microsoft.com/azure/iot-hub/iot-hub-devguide-quotas-throttling?WT.mc_id=AZ-MVP-5004280).

-NOTE
+>[!NOTE]
+>

-If you want to use all the IoT features (C2D, Device Management, etc), do not use the Basic tiers.
+> If you want to use all the IoT features (C2D, Device Management, etc), do not use the Basic tiers.